aws-cloudformation/cloudformation-guard/guard-lambda/README.md

 ## Invoking `cfn-guard-lambda`

-To invoke the submitted `cfn-guard` as an AWS Lambda function run:
+Initialize the variable `LAMBDA_FUNCTION_NAME` to the name of the deployed AWS Lambda Function, and invoke it using the following syntax:

 ```bash
 aws lambda invoke \